W1

-Shopify App Revenue Benchmarks 2026: What Apps Actually Make and Why Most Earn Less Than $1K MRR
+Shopify App Revenue Benchmarks 2026: Official Revenue Share, Real MRR Data, and Why Most Apps Earn Less Than $1K

-Shopify App Revenue Benchmarks 2026: What Apps Actually Make and Why Most Earn Less Than $1K MRR
+Shopify App Revenue Benchmarks 2026: Official Revenue Share, Real MRR Data, and Why Most Apps Earn Less Than $1K

-The Shopify App Store has somewhere around 13,000 listed apps in 2026.
+The Shopify App Store has roughly 18,000 listed apps from over 11,000 partners as of mid-2026, with 500–800 new apps added every month.
 The revenue distribution is brutally power-law.
 The top 1 percent of apps clear $1M+ ARR.
 The top 10 percent clear $100K+ ARR.
 The median listed app earns under $1,000 per month, and a meaningful chunk earn nothing.

 If you are evaluating whether to ship a Shopify app, the question is not whether the App Store works.
 It clearly does.
 The question is whether your app will land in the top decile or the long tail, and the honest answer depends on which part of the funnel you can win and which part you cannot.
 I built a free Shopify app revenue calculator that projects your MRR, ARR, and net-after-Shopify-take from your funnel inputs.

-Apps that try to route around the take rate by charging through Stripe outside Shopify billing violate the App Store terms of service and risk delisting.
+Apps that try to route around Shopify billing by charging through Stripe violate the App Store terms of service and risk delisting.
 A handful of high-revenue apps have tried this and quietly walked it back after delisting threats.
-The 15 to 20 percent take is unavoidable for any merchant-billable feature.
-Build your unit economics around it.
+Build your unit economics around the official terms above.

 What the revenue distribution actually looks like